-- (1) Provisional statements can be applied for by a person in respect to premises that they: - Expect to be constructed - Expect to be altered - Expect to acquire a right to occupy - (2) In terms of representations about premises licence applications, following the grant of a provisional statement, no further representations from relevant authorities or interested parties can be taken into account unless they are about matters that could not have been addressed at the provisional statement stage, or they reflect a change in the applicant's circumstances.
-In addition, we may refuse the premises licence (or grant it on terms different to those attached to the provisional statement) only by reference to matters: - (a) which could not have been raised by objectors at the provisional licence stage; or - (b) which in the licensing authority's opinion reflect a change in the operators circumstances. - (3) We have noted the Gambling Commission's guidance that
+- (2) In terms of representations about premises licence applications, following the grant of a provisional statement, no further representations from relevant authorities or interested parties can be taken into account unless they are about matters that could not have been addressed at the provisional statement stage, or they reflect a change in the applicant's circumstances.
+In addition, we may refuse the premises licence (or grant it on terms different to those attached to the provisional statement) only by reference to matters: - (a) which could not have been raised by objectors at the provisional licence stage; or - (b) which in the licensing authority's opinion reflect a change in the operators circumstances. - (2) We have noted the gambling commission's guidance that

-"A licensing authority should not take into account irrelevant matters one example of an irrelevant matter would be the likelihood of the applicant obtaining planning permission or building regulations approval for the proposal."
+"A licensing authority should not take into account irrelevant matters One example of an irrelevant matter would be the likelihood of the applicant obtaining planning permission or building regulations approval for the proposal."